A Multi-Faceted Study of Nematic Order Reconstruction in Microfluidic Channels: Passive flows with constant velocity and pressure

 In this section, we study nematic flows with constant velocity and pressure without additional activity.
-This framework, though somewhat artificial, allows for OR solutions, although OR-type solutions exist in more generic situations with non-constant flows (as we show in subsequent sections).
+This framework, though somewhat artificial, allows for OR solutions, although OR-type solutions exist in more generic situations with non-constant flows.
 We work with both the $\Qvec$- and $(s,\theta)$-frameworks in this section.

-We interpret OR solutions as solutions of (\ref{eq:Q-flow}) with polydomain structures: a polydomain is a sub-domain with constant nematic director profiles, separated by domain walls to account for jumps in the nematic director across polydomain boundaries.
-In the $(s, \theta)$-formulation and our one-dimensional framework, OR solutions correspond to a partition of the domain $\Omega=[-1,1]$ into sub-domains, $\Omega = \sum_{j=1}^{n}\Omega_j$, where each $\Omega_j$ is a \emph{polydomain}.
-The polydomains correspond to intervals with constant $\theta$ (recall that $\theta$ is the orientation of $\mathbf{n}$), and the domain wall is described by a point with $s=0$, to regularise the jump in $\theta$ between polydomains.
-In three-dimensions (3D), the polydomains correspond to 3D cuboidal regions and the domain walls are singular surfaces in $\theta$.
-OR-type solutions are simply interpreted as solutions of (\ref{eq:Q-flow}) that have a non-empty nodal set for $s$ or exhibit domain walls, without the constraint of constant $\theta$ or the existence of polydomains.
-In the $\Qvec$-framework, OR solutions have a distinct but less obvious signatures.
-The domain walls correspond to the nodal set of the $\Qvec$-tensor order parameter, but polydomains are only compatible with specific boundary conditions, as we show in the following results.
+In our one-dimensional framework, OR solutions correspond to a partition of the domain $\Omega=[-1,1]$ into sub-domains, $\Omega = \sum_{j=1}^{n}\Omega_j$, where each $\Omega_j$ is a \emph{polydomain}.
+These polydomains have constant $\theta$ (recall that $\theta$ is the orientation of the planar director, $\mathbf{n}$), separated by domain walls (with $s=0$) to account for planar jumps in $\theta$ across polydomain boundaries.
+OR-type solutions are simply interpreted as solutions of (\ref{eq:Q-flow}) that have a non-empty nodal set for $s$ or exhibit domain walls, without the constraint of constant $\theta$ in each polydomain.
+In the reduced $\Qvec$-framework, OR solutions have distinct but less obvious signatures and the domain walls correspond to the nodal set of the reduced $\Qvec$-tensor.
+In a 3D LdG $\Qvec$-description, the corresponding nematic director rapidly rotates between two distinct director profiles across the domain wall, and the rotation is mediated by maximal biaxiality; see supplementary material.
+We show, below, that OR-solutions are only compatible with specific boundary conditions in the $\Qvec$-framework.

-OR solutions are characterised by sub-intervals with constant $\theta$, separated by nodal points with $s=0$.
+In the $(s, \theta)$-framework, OR solutions are characterised by sub-intervals with constant $\theta$.
 From \eqref{eq:theta-eqtn}, constant $\theta$ implies constant fluid velocity $u$ and from \eqref{eq:u-eqtn}, constant pressure, $p$.
-Therefore, in order to study OR solutions, we assume constant velocity and pressure to start with.
-As such, we let $\prime$ denote differentiation with respect to $y$ in this section.
+Therefore, we assume constant velocity and pressure to start with.
+In what follows, $\prime$ denotes differentiation with respect to $y$.